fr3qu3ncy/pi-fairy-light-control/README.md

 ### Features in progress
 * none
 ### Features in to-do
-* More differnt patterns and efects
+* More differnt patterns and effects
 * Software PWN to allow fading in and out of light (If the LED light strings suport this!)
 * Apple HomeKit intergration (can be controled on local network, **prefered**)
 * Alexa Skill for ccontrol from Echo devices (needs an **endpoint viable in the internet**, would want to run in IoT LAN or DMZ)